0xENDER/MySchoolProject/README.md

 **Project Idea:** A cross-platform apps store

-**Project Description:** This is an online store for all kinds of programs.
-The website is gonna mainly offer normal apps and games.
-The user will have the option to sign in to manage the downloads history, requests, and payments.
+**Project Description:** This project idea is an online store that offers all kinds of programs.
+The store will mainly be able to host apps and games packages.
+Users can sign in to manage the downloads history and payments.
+In addition to this, there will be lots of features that make the user and developer experience much more appealing.

 ## Planned Features